-Amanda Millar, Solicitor and President of the Law Society of Scotland, explains how she found the confidence to be herself and carve a unique path in law and life.
+Amanda Millar, President of the Law Society of Scotland 2020-21, explains how she found the confidence to be herself and carve a unique path in law and life.

 I grew up under the expectation that I would do well at school, go to university and have a career in a profession, and so I did.

-At the time that I finished my law diploma, the economy was struggling and there was a shortage of traineeships.
+At the time that I finished my Diploma in Professional Legal Practice, the economy was struggling and there was a shortage of traineeships.
 I took the opportunity to be a tutor while I was still a student and, after finishing university, I became a lecturer and tutor in law.
 I realised that a long-term career in education wasn’t for me, so I kept looking for a traineeship and was ultimately successful a couple of years after leaving university.

 As a trainee, I got the opportunity to work in many areas of law, including family, criminal and civil litigation.
 I am fascinated by the challenges many people face who don’t know where to turn.
 I became the first solicitor in the country accredited as a specialist in both mental health law and in incapacity and mental disability law.
 I have represented the interests of many vulnerable people, who have been unable to represent themselves for a wide range of reasons.
 I am also a keen advocate for the legal profession and society as a whole.